jathavaan/k-ball/README.md

 The team effectively managed tasks and collaborated using **GitHub Issues** and the **GitHub Project Board**, enabling an efficient development workflow.

+## Football API
+For the project, we utilized [Football-API](https://www.api-football.com/) to retrieve data about K-League, the top-tier football league in South Korea.
+The entire team is currently on exchange in South Korea, and we wanted to create something inspired by the country.
+Additionally, the API provided a wealth of data that allowed us to build various functionalities around it, and its free, unlimited access made it a reasonable choice of API.
+Unfortunately, access restrictions to the API changed during the semester.
+To ensure we could complete planned functionality without paying for additional access, we had to hardcode player statistics into the database.
+This work is further explained in the **Limitations** section of the documentation.

+## Limitations

+One of the limitations we encountered during the project was the need to hardcode player statistics into the database.
+Midway throught the project period, the API we were using changed its free subscription rules.
+Initially, the API provided access to statistics for all players, but this was later restricted to only 3 out of 27 player pages in the K-League.

+To work around this limitation without incurring personal expenses to pay for extended API access, we created a script to generate statistics for all players in the database.
+The generated data was designed to be as realistic as possible, considering factors such as player position.
+This approach allowed us to complete the functionality we had already built support for, ensuring the application remained functional despite the unexpected API restrictions.